wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-collab-manage-teams/includes/guest-access.md

 - Members can invite (Yes/No).
 - Guests can invite (Yes/No).

-## Manage guest access in the Office 365 Admin center
+## Manage guest access in the Microsoft 365 admin center

 Administrators can control whether to allow guest access to Office 365 Groups for their whole organization or for individual Office 365 groups.
 They can also control who can allow guests to be added to groups.

-You can use the Office 365 Admin center to perform the following management tasks:
+You can use the Microsoft 365 admin center to perform the following management tasks:

 - View guest users.
 - Add existing guests to an Office 365 Group.